 I had a dream once.
 Ever since I was a little girl, I wanted to go to the Olympics.
 Technically, I did; I went to watch the Basketball at the London 2012 Games with the hope one day I would represent Team GB at the Winter Olympic Games.
 Alas, this goal never materialised.
 I failed.
 With the PyeongChang Winter Olympic Games completed, I have been reflecting a lot on my athletic past and how I am able to look back and say I’m glad I failed.
 You may be reading this thinking “what?!”….let me explain.

-As I have some time off from work recently, I have managed to watch most of the Olympic Games on TV and I have been listening to what the commentators have said about each athlete: their backgrounds, their expectations and their performances.
+As I have had some time off from work recently, I have managed to watch most of the Olympic Games on TV and I have been listening to what the commentators have said about each athlete: their backgrounds, their expectations and their performances.
 I’ve also been closely watching their reactions; were they happy, devastated or satisfied?
 Everyone goes to the Olympics to give their best effort whilst having the honour of representing their country and being in a unique environment where people from all over the world come together to embrace the Olympic values, to become ambassadors for the Olympic Movement.
 It’s quite remarkable and those of you who watched the Opening Ceremony may have felt a little wave of emotion when you watched the North and South Koreans walk out into the arena under the same flag as part of a unified team.
 That moment really touched me because to me it symbolises what the Olympism is all about.
 The Olympics is where we put politics aside and no matter where we are from or who we are (athletes, coaches, officials, volunteers, spectators), we are able to watch sport at its very best and respect the performances and achievements of every athlete.
 Some highlights for me so far have been Lizzie Yarnold & Laura Deas’s medals in the Skeleton, Andrew Musgrave’s 7th place in the Skiathon, Ester Ledecka’s victory in the Super-G, Mark McMorris delivering a strong performance in the Snowboard Slopestyle after having previously suffered some severe injuries…the list goes on.

 Whilst I have just mentioned mostly performances of those who have achieved a podium position in the Olympics, winning can be more than just a trophy, medal or some sort of prize.
 ‘Winning’ is defined as gaining, resulting in, or relating to a victory in a contest or competition.
 But I think that is just the tip of the iceberg!